Reproducibility should be the minimum standard for all computational social sciences.

 Sometimes not everything you want is reflected in your lockfile.

-Ensure you’ve run renv::snapshot()
+Ensure you’ve run renv::snapshot().

-Try renv::install()
+Try renv::install().

-to check what packages renv
+Run renv::dependencies() to check what packages renv is detecting.

 Slack for help!